apostrophecms/form-submission-google/README.md

 ### Initialization

-Add this module along with the other Apostrophe Form widgets in `app.js` to instantiate it.
+Add this module along with the other Apostrophe Form modules in `app.js` to instantiate it.

 ```javascript
 require('apostrophe')({